 Contractor: Cardno Pty Ltd

 Contractor: Cord Civi Pty Ltd

-There has been an update on the ACT Government website for the new Belconnen Bikeway, which is now expected to be completed in late 2020.
+An update on the ACT Government website for the new Belconnen Bikeway: completion in late 2020.
 This is good news as the ACT Government does not update its websites for active travel projects all that often.
 As part of the COVID-19 Fast-track program, the ACT Government is now providing more information about cycling infrastructure projects.
 Check out the website for more information or visit the original project page.

 It is worth mentioning though that the cycling infrastructure projects tend to run late in the ACT.
 Announcements like these tend to be adjusted once they run over the expected completion date.
 The planned date should be seen as an expression of good intent.
 Progress is a good thing.

-There are cases though where the delay can be quite significant.
-Take the example of the bike paths around the Coombs peninsula.
-Coombs lies in the Molonglo Valley on a tight river bend.
-It looks a bit like a peninsula as it sticks out into nowhere, and is often called that.
+Sometimes the delays can be quite significant.
+Take the example of the bike paths around the Coombs peninsula (a tight river bend).
 The Coombs Stage 2 path works were announced back in January 2020 by the Suburban Land Agency.
-This agency is an ACT government agency for estate developments, and the Molonglo Valley is a big one.
-Coombs has been finished for years but the bike paths were never completed around the edges of the suburb.
+Coombs has had residents since 2015, but the bike paths around the edges of the suburb were never finished.
 In the ACT, cycling infrastructure often comes last after a long wait.

 Reduction in scope